JohnLeeroy/AndroidUnitTestExamples/README.md

-# Test Patron Buying a Drink
+# Example : Buying a Drink
 ### Setup
 We create Matt to test the Patron class.
 PatronHelper is a child of the Patron class which helps reveal unaccesable properties for our tests.